NeoGeographyToolkit/StereoPipeline/docs/examples/msl.rst

 acquired specifically for mapping.

-While there is good overlap and perspective difference between images that are acquired at the same time with the stereo rig, these assumptions may not hold for images acquired at different times.
+While there is good overlap and perspective difference between images that are taken at the same time with the stereo rig, these assumptions may not hold for images produced at different times.
 Moreover, after the rover changes position, there is usually a large perspective difference and little overlap with earlier images.